-If the grievance is not resolved at Step 1, the employee may submit it in writing to the Fire Chief within ten working days after receipt of the decision at Step 1.
-The Fire Chief or his designee may have a meeting with the employee, accompanied by his representative if the employee so desires, to discuss the grievance.
-The Fire Chief or his designee shall communicate a decision in writing to the employee and to the representative, if any, within ten working days following receipt of the written grievance.
+If the grievance is not resolved at Step 1, the Union may submit it in writing to the Fire Chief within ten (10) working days after receipt of the decision at Step 1.
+The Fire Chief or his designee may have a meeting with the employee, accompanied by his representative, to discuss the grievance.
+The Fire Chief or his designee shall communicate a decision in writing to the employee and to the representative, within ten (10) working days following receipt of the written grievance.
 This is the final step in a dismissal hearing for an employee serving an initial probationary period.
 This is the final level for an appeal of an oral reprimand.